Showing posts with label PNG Women Leaders. Show all posts

 Take a look at MP for Lae, Loujaya Toni.
 A few months after her election to the parliament her marriage broke down.
 Even, as a Melanesian woman leader where simplicity is gold, she does not give the impression of a contemporary PNG woman leader.
 Or, does she?

-The same can be said of the male politicians, but the outcome is often different.
+The same can be said of male politicians, but the outcome is often different.
 That is a shame but it is the reality.
 I only wish there is a right balance when it comes to women vs men politicians in PNG.

 Google pictures